Know Your Limits

 Ask for Help

-Don’t be afraid to ask for help during the holidays.
-This can look like asking a colleague to cover your shift or take over an aspect of a project, asking your spouse to help in the kitchen or with gift shopping, or asking family to offer support in some way.
-Knowing who your social supports, emotional support, tangible supports and informational supports are can help you resource yourself so that you don’t feel obligated to take on every responsibility yourself.
-Asking for help at this time of year might also look like talking to your therapist about managing stress, that is absolutely acceptable as well.
+Knowing who your social supports are can help you resource yourself so you don’t feel obligated to take on every responsibility alone.
+Asking for help at this time of year can also look like talking to your therapist about managing stress.